jonathan1440/iterative_llm_workflow/README.md

 - Time from spec to first working code
 - Number of consistency issues caught pre-implementation
 - Percentage of tasks completed without blocking issues
+- Verification task pass rate (should be 100%)
 - Frequency of refactoring (should increase)

 **Quality Metrics:**